 Installing and loading packages

 We’ll be using a couple of new packages in this lab.
 First, install spatstat using install.packages().
+This package contains all the functions we need to calculate the clustering methods outlined in OSU.

 install.packages("spatstat")